karlstav/cava/README.md

 Only FFTW is actually required for CAVA to compile, but for maximum usage and preformance ncurses and pulseaudio and/or alsa dev files are recommended.
 Not sure how to get the pulseaudio dev files for other distros than debian/ubuntu or if they are bundled in pulseaudio.

-All these can be installed easily in all major distros:
+All the requirements can be installed easily in all major distros:

 Debian/Raspbian: